-The Federal Cultural Foundation established an event series of its own titled Fellow Me!, amobile academy which accompanied and presented the activities of the fellows and their respective museums.
-Between May 2016 and March 2017, the programme staged workshops, symposiums and excursions at five different museum venues.
+The Federal Cultural Foundation established an event series of its own titled Fellow Me!, a mobile academy which accompanied and presented the activities of the fellows and their respective museums.
+The programme staged workshops, symposiums and excursions at different museum venues.
 The academy series aimed to facilitate interdisciplinary exchange and discussion on the processes of change in the museum sector.

-Dr. Peter-René Becker, Director of the Landesmuseum für Natur und Mensch Oldenburg
+- Dr. Peter-René Becker, Director of the Landesmuseum für Natur und Mensch Oldenburg

-Prof. Dr. Sabine Schulze, Director of the Museum für Kunst und Gewerbe in Hamburg
+- Prof. Dr. Sabine Schulze, Director of the Museum für Kunst und Gewerbe in Hamburg

-Susanne Titz, Director of the Städtisches Museum Abteiberg Mönchengladbach
+- Susanne Titz, Director of the Städtisches Museum Abteiberg Mönchengladbach

-Prof. Thomas Weski, Curator of the Stiftung für Fotografie und Medienkunst with "Archive Michael Schmidt", Berlin (former professor of “Cultures of the Curatorial” post-graduate degree programme at the Academy of Visual Arts, Leipzig)
+- Prof. Thomas Weski, Curator of the Stiftung für Fotografie und Medienkunst with "Archive Michael Schmidt", Berlin (former professor of “Cultures of the Curatorial” post-graduate degree programme at the Academy of Visual Arts, Leipzig)